Rocky Road to Dublin

-"Rocky Road to Dublin" is a 19th-century Irish song written by Irish poet D. K. Gavan about a man's experiences as he travels to Liverpool, England from his home in Tuam, Ireland.
+"Rocky Road to Dublin" is a 19th-century Irish song written by Irish poet D. K. Gavan about a man's experiences as he travels to Liverpool, England, from his home in Tuam, Ireland.
 Originally popularized by Harry Clifton, it has since been performed extensively and become a standard of Irish folk music.
 The song is also often performed instrumentally.

 Origin

+Sheet music for "The Rocky Road to Dublin" without lyrics was published as early as 1841 in The Dublin Magazine, by which point it was already reportedly well known in Ireland.
+It was described in the accompanying article as being thought to be a modern dance and the title was reportedly based on a particular road in Clonmel.
+No lyrics were given, but the song was reportedly popular for nurses to "sing" to children, especially in Munster.
+The tune may derive from another folk song, "Cam Ye o'er frae France."

 The words were written by D. K. Gavan, "The Galway Poet", for the English music hall performer Harry Clifton (1832–1872), who popularized the song.

-The song describes the adventures, troubles, and travails that the protagonist encounters on his travels.
-At the beginning of the song, the protagonist of the story states that he is "off to reap the corn" meaning he is off to seek his fortune. ("Corn" can refer to any cereal grain, such as wheat or barley, and metaphorically refers to wealth.)
+The song describes the adventures, troubles, and travails the protagonist encounters on his travels.
+At the beginning of the song, the protagonist says he is "off to reap the corn", meaning to seek his fortune. ("Corn" can refer to any cereal grain, such as wheat or barley, and metaphorically refers to wealth, which makes "off to reap the corn" akin to colloquialisms like "making paper" or "stacking bread").
 He begins his journey by bidding farewell to his family and friends and preparing supplies.
 He leaves his hometown of Tuam, County Galway, on foot, and heads east, resting in Mullingar, County Westmeath, where he charms the local women with his "curious style" and swagger.
 He next arrives in the capital, Dublin, and decides to tour the city, but is robbed of his meagre possessions.
-He attempts to locate the thief ("Enquiring for the rogue"), but is mocked because of his accent ("Connaught brogue").
-He hops a ship in the harbor headed for England, and is placed in the hold with the pigs, where he experiences severe sea sickness off the coast of Holyhead, Wales.
-He arrives in the English city of Liverpool where he is mocked by the locals because of his nationality.
+He attempts to find the thief ("Enquiring for the rogue"), but is mocked because of his accent ("Connaught brogue").
+He hops a ship in the harbour headed for England, and is placed in the hold with the pigs, where he experiences severe sea sickness off the coast of Holyhead, Wales.
+He arrives in the English city of Liverpool, where he is mocked by the locals because of his nationality.
 Losing his temper, he engages them in a fight using his blackthorn shillelagh, but is outnumbered until a group of Irishmen from Galway come to his rescue ("join in the affray"), the first people who have helped him on his trip.